echen01/echen01.github.io/index.md

 # Research
 ## Computer Vision
+I'm interested in many areas of computer vision, many of which deal with content creation.

+#### Light Fields
+- Light fields are a classic scene representation for image based rendering.
+While light fields have seemingly fallen by the wayside as radiance fields have gained popularity, I think the fact that they allow for real-time view synthesis is still useful.
+- I am actively investigating how light fields can be used for content generation.

-#### Synthesizing Faces Across Time
+#### Transforming Faces Through Time
 - Have you ever imagined how Charlie Chaplin would have looked like today, or how a celebrity would have looked in the 1920s?
 We take a data driven approach to picture how a person would look in another decade's style.
-- We introduce a new image dataset consisting of over 25k historical people taken from the Wikimedia Commons.
+- We introduced a new image dataset consisting of over 25k historical people taken from the Wikimedia Commons.

 ## Geometric Machine Learning
+I am also interested in discovering where geometry and symmetry play unexpected roles in data.
 #### Riemannian Residual Neural Networks
 - We introduce a simple and general way to design residual neural networks on smooth manifolds.